Azure/kubernetes-hackfest/labs/aci/README.md

     Next create a service principal, store it's password in AKV (the registry *password*)
     ```bash
-    # note that we can use the service principal created in lab 1 for this.
+    # note that we could use the service principal created in lab 1 for this

     az keyvault secret set \
     --vault-name $AKV_NAME \
     --name $ACRNAME-pull-pwd \